fbomb111/clean-code-distilled/docs/comments.md

     // the item to be recognized as another list

 #### Documentation
-If writing a public API then you should certainly write good docs for it.
-Keep in mind the rest of the advice and don't write comments/documentation that would end up misleading.
+If writing a public API then write good docs for it.
+But don't write comments/documentation that would end up misleading.

 ### Bad comments

 #### Mumbling
-Leaving a comment because we're required or in a hurry
+Leaving a comment because it's policy or we're in a hurry

 Bad:

     public void loadProperties() {
         try {
-            functionThatLoadsPropertiesFromPropertiesFile()
+            String propertiesPath = propertiesLocation + "/" + PROPERTIES_FILE;
+            FileInputStream propertiesStream = new FileInputStream(propertiesPath);
+            loadedProperties.load(propertiesStream);
         } catch (IOException e) {
             // No properties files means all defaults were loaded }
     }

+Who loads the defaults?
+When were they loaded?
 This comment doesn't mean anything to anyone besides the author, could have been a filler for leaving the `catch` block empty, or even possibly a reminder to come back later to work on this section further.

 #### Redundant comments
 When the comment details what should be fairly obvious just by reading the code.